Marketing & Media

 But if you’re not a savvy social media marketer, you may be asking: how do I make the most of this thing?

 It looks deceptively simple.
-On the surface, Twitter offers a network where users share stories from anything to news stories to blogs.
+On the surface, Twitter offers a network where users share stories from anything to news articles to film archives.
 Like any web-based media presence, Twitter offers a way to engage with other businesses, colleagues or consumers.
-Twitter gives you 280 characters or less per tweet to do that.
+Twitter gives you 280 characters or less per tweet to share your share.

 But like the simplest of tools, Twitter offers more for businesses and organizations than might appear on the surface.

-Here’s a quick list of ways you can use Twitter to help grow your business.
+Here’s a quick list of ways you can use Twitter to help grow your brand.

 - #hashtag.
 If you’re a millennial, you may be already using “hashtag” in your everyday speech.
-Whether the term is common or uncommon lingo, the hashtag has potential.
-Experiment in using hashtags as part of a social media marketing campaign—they can be part of a holistic marketing strategy for your business.
+Whether the term familiar to you or not, the hashtag has potential.
+Experiment in using hashtags as part of a social media marketing campaign—they can be part of a holistic marketing strategy.
 Add a hashtag to any trending topic on Twitter, and you just might ramp up engagement or enter a conversation on a topic with thousands of users worldwide.
 If you’re running a marketing campaign, use a hashtag on a keyword to centralize a conversation about any topic you like.
 If you’re taking part in a conference, start a conversation with other people about the event by adding a hashtag to the name of the conference.
 Tack on a hashtag to any trending word, phrase or abbreviation and your tweet will show up in a search.

 - Share content.
 Promote your business by sharing text, photos and links to your blog or website.
 Make content even more visual with a video.
 Tweet relevant quotations that add colour and personality to your brand.